 How is Ghruta different than ghee?

-Most ghee products on the market are made from Jersey cows (without humps), which produce milk containing A1 proteins.
-The Indian Gir cows from which PIOR Living makes Ghruta, produce A2 proteins, which are far easier to digest and well-suited for anyone with digestive issues.
+In addition, most ghee products on the market are made from Jersey cows (without humps), which produce milk containing A1 proteins.
+The Indian Gir cows from which PIOR Living makes Ghruta, produce A2 proteins, which are far easier to digest.

 Why should I choose Ghruta over other oils in the grocery store?